 So far we successfully tested the system for the Sydney Law School, Psychology, Public Health and SLAM during Summer School and Semester 1.
 The response has been positive from both academics and students.

 Faculties not part of the pilot will be transitioned to the new system over the coming months starting 31 July 2017 in readiness for Semester 2 this year or Semester 1 next year.
 The Library will be in contact with faculty staff in the coming weeks.

 For more information about the system please email: firstname.lastname@example.org

 Rare Bites is a series of informal and entertaining 30 minute lunchtime talks held monthly during semester in 2017 and beyond.
 If you want to learn about some of the treasures and lesser-known gems within Rare Books & Special Collections at the University Library, this is your opportunity.
 Audience attendance is free for all.

-Bring your lunch and be entertained, informed and inspired – all welcome, no need to register or RSVP.
+Bring your lunch and be entertained, informed and inspired – Places are limited, so please register to secure your spot.

 Schedule Semester 1:

 |Tue, 28 Mar